samjhill/channel/TRUENAS_QUICK_START.md

 # SSH into TrueNAS
 ssh root@your-truenas-ip

-# Navigate to app directory
+# Navigate to app directory (replace 'blackhole' with your pool)
-cd /mnt/tank/apps/tvchannel
+cd /mnt/blackhole/apps/tvchannel  # or /mnt/tank/apps/tvchannel

 # Update docker-compose.truenas.yml with your paths